BetterNowOrg/api-documentation/preface.md

 the `Next-Range` will be set header set.
 To retrieve the next range, repeat the request with the `Range` header set to the value of the previous request’s `Next-Range` header.

+If the list is empty, a `204 No Content` status with the correct range headers and an empty request body will be returned.

 ## JSON Schema

 The machine-readable version of this README is [schema.json](schema.json).
 You